 Today, doctors can choose from several options to treat psoriasis.
 According to the National Psoriasis Foundation, one of the main treatment goals should be to reduce the total area of the skin that psoriasis affects to 1% or less within 3 months of starting treatment.

-- Topical medications: Topical treatment options include medicated and unmedicated lotions, creams, ointments, and other skin products that a person applies directly to their skin.
+- Topical medications: These options include medicated and unmedicated lotions, creams, ointments, and other skin products that a person applies directly to their skin.
 In addition to relieving symptoms, these treatments can help prevent new lesions from occurring.

-- Phototherapy: Phototherapy uses exposure to light to treat psoriasis lesions on the skin.
+- Phototherapy: This procedure uses exposure to light to treat psoriasis lesions on the skin.

 - Systemic therapies: People take these medications either orally or by injection or infusion to help treat widespread inflammation in the body.
 They include options such as methotrexate and biologics.

-- Complementary therapies: Doctors do not recognize complementary therapies as part of modern medicine, but for some people, therapies such as acupuncture or yoga may have a positive effect on psoriasis symptoms.
+- Complementary therapies: Doctors do not recognize complementary therapies as part of modern medicine.
+However, for some people, therapies such as acupuncture or yoga may positively affect psoriasis symptoms.

-Future treatments will likely continue to focus on improved topical options, as well as biologics and other systemic medications.
+Future treatments will likely continue to focus on improved topical options, biologics, and other systemic medications.
 The aim is to reduce inflammation and disease activity more effectively and to help more people achieve remission.